technologeve/calorfree/README.md

 ### Testing instructions

-The tests are made using jest, and can be run from the test-calorfree directory with `jest --setupFilesAfterEnv=./jest.mock.js
+The tests are made using jest.
+You will need ramda installed.
+Tests can be run from the test-calorfree directory with `jest --setupFilesAfterEnv=./jest.mock.js